OctaForge/libostd/doc/main_page.md

 ## Supported operating systems and architectures

-OctaSTD targets POSIX compliant operating systems and Windows.
+Libostd targets POSIX compliant operating systems and Windows.
 Features are written with those in mind, and other targets are currently not supported.

 Tier 1 targets are regularly tested.
 Tier 2 targets are irregularly tested.